Byndyusoft/cra-template/template/README.md

 The app will be started at [http://localhost:3000](http://localhost:3000) in the development mode.
 The page will reload after any edits.

+The development mode uses a proxy for the API requests, which you can configure in the `setupProxy.js` file.

 ## Production

 To get the production build, use the following command: